UKCloud/documentation/articles/azure/azs-how-create-scale-set.md

     ![BASICS page](images/azs-browser-create-scale-set.png)

+6. When you're done, click Create.

-6. You can monitor the progress of your scale set's deployment by clicking the **Notifications** icon.
+7. You can monitor the progress of your scale set's deployment by clicking the **Notifications** icon.

     ![Deployment in progress notification](images/azsp_createvm_progress.png)

-7. When the deployment is finished, the notification will change to *Deployment succeeded*.
+8. When the deployment is finished, the notification will change to *Deployment succeeded*.

     ![Deployment complete](images/azsp_createvm_deployment_success.png)

-8. After the scale set has deployed, you can view it by clicking **All Services** in the favourites panel, then select **Virtual machine scale sets** from the *compute* section.
+9. After the scale set has deployed, you can view it by clicking **All Services** in the favourites panel, then select **Virtual machine scale sets** from the *compute* section.

     ![All resources menu](images/azs-browser-select-all-services.png)

-9. Select your scale set from the list.
+10. Select your scale set from the list.

     ![All resources list](images/azs-browser-select-scale-set.png)

-10. In the blade for your scale set, you can view and monitor the scale set, change its settings and perform diagnostics and troubleshooting.
+11. In the blade for your scale set, you can view and monitor the scale set, change its settings and perform diagnostics and troubleshooting.

     ![scale set overview](images/azs-browser-Scale-Set-overview.png)

 ## Modifying the instance count of your scale set

-> [!Warning]
+> [!Note]
 > Currently auto-scaling is not supported on Azure Stack.

-1. In the blade for the scale set, select **Scaling** under *settings*.
+1. In the blade for the scale set, select **Scaling** under *Settings*.

     ![scale set scaling button](images/azs-browser-button-scaling.png)